The University's international health, security, medical, and evacuation insurance policy does not cover personal or non-University travel.

 - In the case of a serious illness or accident, is there coverage for a family member or close friend to travel to the country to be with me?

-- Do I need to pay expenses up front and then submit receipts to the insurance company for reimbursement?
+- How does coverage work?
+Do I need to pay expenses up front and then submit receipts to the insurance company for reimbursement?

 - What documentation of expenses is required?
 Does the bill need to be in English and the amount of the charges in U.S. dollars?

-- Are there multilingual staff members available for translating if needed while I am abroad?
+- Are there multilingual staff members available for translating when I seek medical care or evacuation services while I am abroad?

-Travel insurance must be purchased on an individual basis and is not generally provided or reimbursable by the University of Minnesota.
+Travel insurance must be purchased on an individual basis and is not reimbursable by the University of Minnesota.
 Common coverage includes:

 - Trip cancellation and trip interruption insurance usually provides reimbursement for unused, non-refundable prepaid travel expenses in the event of trip cancellation or interruption.
 Students, staff, and faculty are encouraged to consider supplemental insurance options to cover losses if programs or activities are canceled.
 Supplemental insurance is also helpful if you need to cancel your participation in a program or return early due to unforeseen personal emergencies.